AKRGames/AlterTrack-archive/EverySingleAlterTrackTweetEver.md

 -> [link to tweet](https://twitter.com/DanDevDream/status/1454259971718369285) <-
 ___
+### On November 4th, Dan posted 1 tweet and a thread about AlterTrack.
+___
-### On November 4th, Dan tweeted out a 14-tweet thread about the problems (that don't exist anymore) on implementing and adapting already existing mod characters into this AU.
+First, he tweeted out a 14-tweet thread about the problems (that don't exist anymore) on implementing and adapting already existing mod characters into this AU.
 > Thinking about the characters (specifically BF's brothers), I'm having some creative problems, because the BF's family is composed of<br>
 > -His Dad<br>
 > -His Mom<br>